HKUDS/RLMRec/README.md

 For semantic representation encoding, you can also try other text embedding models like [Instructor](https://github.com/xlang-ai/instructor-embedding) or [Contriever](https://github.com/facebookresearch/contriever).

-😀 The **instructions** we designed are saved in the {user/item}_system_prompt.txt files.
+😀 The **instructions** we designed are saved in the `{user/item}_system_prompt.txt` files and also the `generation/instruction` folder.
 You can modify them according to your requirements and generate the desired output!

 ## 🌟 Citation
 If you find this work is helpful to your research, please consider citing our paper: